Targeted Mechanics for Treatment of Patients with Severe Short-Root Anomaly

 Favorable dental and soft-tissue relationships were achieved, and the patient was pleased with the results.
 Both arches were well aligned; a Class I buccal occlusion was maintained on the right side, but the avoidance of intermaxillary elastics resulted in a slight loss of anchorage on the left side during final incisor retraction.
 The overjet was substantially reduced (from 7mm to 2mm), improving the lip position, smile esthetics, and profile.
 Cephalometric superimpositions indicated a slight decrease in the ANB angle and convexity (Fig. 7B).

 Fig. 7 (cont.)
-A. Patient after 27 months of treatment.
 B. Superimposition of pre- and post-treatment cephalometric tracings.

 The upper incisors were substantially retracted, and the lower incisor inclination was reduced.
 There was improvement in the lip projection, especially the lower, in relation to the E-line (Table 1).
 The length of the roots—including those of the canines, which underwent active retraction for about 20 months—was basically unchanged from the initial radiograph (Table 2).
 Because the lower third molars showed significant mesial angulation, they were recommended for removal, along with the unopposed upper left third molar.